National Guard troops on DC streets for Trump's crackdown will start carrying guns

 Spokespeople for the District of Columbia National Guard and a military task force overseeing all the guard troops in Washington did not immediately respond to messages seeking comment.

+D.C. schools are scheduled to start the new year Monday, and the district sent a message to parents letting them know that law enforcement action on school grounds can only take place “with a valid warrant or a court order."
+The statement also said officers in schools aren't working with Immigrations and Customs Enforcement.

-Associated Press writers Matthew Brown, Ashraf Khalil and Anna Johnson contributed to this report.
+Associated Press writers Ashraf Khalil and Anna Johnson contributed to this report.